theochem/horton/doc/user_matrix.rst

 Introduction
 ============

-In Horton, we use our own Matrix package (abstraction layer) to implement the linear algebra code (low-level) into the quantum chemistry code (high-level).
+In HORTON, we use our own Matrix package (abstraction layer) to implement the linear algebra code (low-level) into the quantum chemistry code (high-level).
 There are two main reasons for such implementation: